Code-Institute-Submissions/Gomsur-roberts-bike-rentals/README.md

-<h1>Roberts Bike Rental</h1>
+# Robert's Bike Rentals

-<p>Roberts bike rental is built for customers and end consumers to easily view the site, reserver a bike etc.</p>
+Roberts bike rental is built for customers and end consumers to easily view the site, reserver a bike etc.

-* Link to live project: http://104.248.100.154:8000/
+* Link to live project: http://104.248.100.154/

 ## **TABLE OF CONTENTS**